ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Cipher Suites

-Each Transparency Log uses a single fixed cipher suite, chosen when it is initially created, that specifies the following primitives and parameters to be used for cryptographic computations:
+Each Transparency Log uses a single fixed cipher suite, chosen when it is initially created, that specifies the following primitives and parameters for cryptographic computations:

 * A hash algorithm
 * A signature algorithm